 - NXDN△, an open commercial and public safety standard initially developed by Icom (implemented as IDAS) and Kenwood (implemented as NEXEDGE), and now overseen by members of the NXDN Forum.

-- There's also an open system being developed for amateur radio, a combination of FreeDV△ software and an open source speech codec (vocoder), Codec 2△.
+- There's also an open system slowly being developed for amateur radio, a combination of FreeDV△ software and an open source speech codec (vocoder), Codec 2△.

 1c) Transceivers, repeaters, and reflectors (oh my)